Aliases for PLEC Gene

 GeneCards Summary for PLEC Gene

 PLEC (Plectin) is a Protein Coding gene.
-Diseases associated with PLEC include epidermolysis bullosa simplex with muscular dystrophy and plec-related epidermolysis bullosa with pyloric atresia.
-Among its related pathways are Degradation of the extracellular matrix and Adhesion.
+Diseases associated with PLEC include epidermolysis bullosa simplex, ogna type and epidermolysis bullosa simplex with muscular dystrophy.
+Among its related pathways are Degradation of the extracellular matrix and EGFR1 Signaling Pathway.
 GO annotations related to this gene include poly(A) RNA binding and structural constituent of muscle.
 An important paralog of this gene is DST.

 UniProtKB/Swiss-Prot for PLEC Gene